Delightfully lemony, & super creamy, this Lemon Curd Marbled Cheesecake is sure to please. Even beginners can make this easy dessert!

 Lemon Curd Marbled Cheesecake

 - large roasting pan or 9- x 13-inch baking pan

 - 1 recipe Graham Cracker Pie Crust

-- 1 cup granulated sugar (7 oz, 200g)
+- 1 cup granulated sugar

-- 2 tsp pure vanilla extract
+- 2 tsp vanilla extract

 - 3 large eggs, at room temperature

-- 1 cup lemon curd (8 oz, 227g), preferably homemade (see Recipe Notes)
+- 1 cup lemon curd, preferably homemade, see Recipe Notes

-- Using a stand mixer fitted with a paddle attachment or a hand mixer, beat the cream cheese and sugar together on medium-high speed in a large bowl until the mixture is smooth and creamy, about 2 minutes.
+- Make the filling: Using a stand mixer fitted with a paddle attachment or a hand mixer, beat the cream cheese and sugar together on medium-high speed in a large bowl until the mixture is smooth and creamy, about 2 minutes.
 Add the sour cream and vanilla extract, then beat until fully combined.

 - Pour two thirds of cream cheese filling into crust, then spoon half of lemon curd over filling and swirl curd into filling with a small knife (avoid touching crust with knife to prevent crumbs getting into filling).
 Repeat with remaining filling and curd.
 Tap the pan gently on the counter to release any trapped air bubbles.

 - Turn the oven off and open the oven door slightly.
-Let the cheesecake sit in the oven as it cools down for 1 hour.
-Remove from the oven and allow to cool completely to room temperature.
-Then refrigerate the cheesecake for at least 4 hours or overnight.
+Let the cheesecake sit in the oven (with the water bath) as it cools down for 1 hour.
+Remove the cheesecake from the oven, then cool it completely at room temperature.

 - Cover and store leftover cheesecake in the refrigerator for up to 5 days.